jenkinsci/jenkins/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/jenkins/jenkins.svg)](https://hub.docker.com/r/jenkins/jenkins/)

 In a nutshell, Jenkins is the leading open-source automation server.
-Built with Java, it provides over 1000 plugins to support automating virtually anything, so that humans can actually spend their time doing things machines cannot.
+Built with Java, it provides over 1600 [plugins](https://plugins.jenkins.io/) to support automating virtually anything, so that humans can actually spend their time doing things machines cannot.

 # What to Use Jenkins for and When to Use It